jagdishtripathy/ghostc2/README.md

 - Add `set -x` to bash scripts
 - Add `-Verbose` to PowerShell commands
 - Python agent has built-in logging

+### Agent Output Issues
+If agents connect but don't show output:
+1. Check server logs for JSON parsing errors
+2. Verify agent is sending proper JSON format
+3. Test with simple commands like `echo "test"`
+4. Check if commands work in local terminal

 ---